henryhungle/MTN/readme.md

 All the data should be saved into folder `data` in the repo root folder.

-Note that in the current repo, we use a small version of dialogue files in the `data` folder and dummy features for images during data loading/batching.
+Note that in the current repo, we use a small version of dialogue files in the `data` folder and dummy features for images during data loading/batching (refer to data_handler.py TODO comments).
 Please replace the code with the paths to your downloaded data files and available features.

 ## Scripts